seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 9. History

 Removed.
-The migration log lived here until revision 2026-08-22-b; the record is git history plus `CryptoReports/**`, both of which are permanent and immutable.
+The migration log lived here until revision 2026-08-22-b; the record is git history plus `CryptoReports/**`, both permanent and immutable.
 Nothing in this map depends on it.

 ---

 ## 10. Open queue and gates

 Each item states its trigger.
 Nothing here is scheduled work; an item is picked up only when its trigger fires.
+Items with trigger «nothing» are recorded so that the monthly audit stops rediscovering them.

 | Item | State | Trigger to act |
 |---|---|---|